 - Identify a person who is responsible for transferring these assets from your control to your beneficiaries upon death.
 It is important that this person is educated to understand these assets and what the person needs to do to secure these assets.

-- Let that person know how to access your crypto assets – through a physical hard drive or an online wallet and any access keys.
+- Let that person know how to access your cryptocurrency assets – through a physical hard drive or an online wallet and any access keys.
 Timing is very important here as you do not want this person to steal your crypto assets.

 - Have a discussion with your estate and wealth planning attorney and include language in your estate planning documents allowing your fiduciaries to access, retain and manage your crypto assets.